Learn how a SIP server works with VAX VOIP - SIP VoIP Explained

 -

-SIP VoIP meaning
+What Does SIP VoIP Mean?

 SIP (Session Initiation Protocol) VoIP refers to the integration of SIP with Voice over Internet Protocol (VoIP) systems.
 SIP is a signaling protocol that establishes, manages, and terminates voice, video, and messaging sessions over the internet.
 VoIP allows for voice communication over IP networks, and when combined with SIP, it enables a wide range of multimedia communication services beyond voice, such as video conferencing and instant messaging.